-CITATION/ADJUDICATION DATABASE TIMELINESS ACCURACY COMPLETENESS UNIFORMITY INTEGRATION ACCESSIBILITY C/A-T-1: The median or mean number of days from (a) the date a citation is issued to (b) the date the citation is entered into the statewide citation database, or a first available repository.
+CITATION/ADJUD ICATION DATABASE TIMELINESS ACCURACY COMPLETENESS UNIFORMITY INTEGRATION ACCESSIBILITY C/A-T-1: The median or mean number of days from (a) the date a citation is issued to (b) the date the citation is entered into the statewide citation database, or a first available repository.
 C/A-T-2: The median or mean number of days from (a) the date of charge disposition to (b) the date the charge disposition is entered into the statewide adjudication database, or a first available repository.
-C/A-A-1: The percentage of citation records with no errors in critical data elements.
-Example: Time Citation Issued C/A-A-2: The percentage of charge disposition records with no errors in critical data elements.
-Example: Citation reference number C/A-C-1: The percentage of citation records with no missing critical data elements.
-4 C/A-C-2: The percentage of citation records with no missing data elements. [] C/A-C-3: The percentage of unknowns or blanks in critical citation data elements for which unknown is not an acceptable value. [] C/A-U-1: The number of Model Impaired Driving Record Information System (MIDRIS)- compliant data elements entered into the citation database or obtained via linkage to other databases.
+C/A-C-1: The percentage of citation records with no missing critical data elements.
+C/A-C-2: The percentage of citation records with no missing data elements.
+C/A-C-3: The percentage of unknowns or blanks in critical citation data elements for which unknown is not an acceptable value.
+C/A-U-1: The number of Model Impaired Driving Record Information System (MIDRIS)- compliant data elements entered into the citation database or obtained via linkage to other databases.
 C/A-U-2: The percentage of citation records entered into the database with common uniform statewide violation codes.
 C-I-1: The percentage of appropriate records in the citation file that are linked to another system or file.
-Example: DWI citation linked to Adjudication file C/A.X-1: To measure accessibility of the citation database: Identify the principal users of the citation database Query the principal users to assess (a) their ability to obtain the data or other services requested and (b) their satisfaction with the timeliness of the response to their request Document the method of data collection and the principal users' responses Note: Many States do not have statewide databases for citation or adjudication records.
-Therefore, in some citation and adjudication data systems, timeliness and other attributes of data quality should be measured thirdbirdbird first available These measures of completene ss, uniformity, integration, and a ccessibility are also applicable to the adjudication file. repositories.
+Example: DWI citation linked to Adjudication file C/A-X-1: To measure accessibility of the citation database: Identify the principal users of the citation database Query the principal users to assess (a) their ability to obtain the data or other services requested and (b) their satisfaction with the timeliness of the response to their request Document the method of data collection and the principal users' responses Note: Many States do not have statewide databases for citation or adjudication records.
+Therefore, in some citation and adjudication data systems, timeliness and other attributes of data quality should be measured at individual first available repositories.
+These measures of completene ss, uniformity, integration, and a ccessibility are also applicable to the adjudication file.